hsyoo32/fade_v2.0/README.md

 * Tests are based on Task-Next.
 * Using GPU-based and All-ranking tests, ensuring consideration of all items in Top-K recommendation tasks.
 * Using a validation set and early stop mechanism.
 Specifically, the first half of each subsequent data block is used for validation, while the second half is used for testing.

-* **Note:** As a result, the test results may significantly differ from those presented in the paper.
+**Note:** As a result, the test results may significantly differ from those presented in the paper.

 Full arXiv paper (including full Appendix): https://arxiv.org/pdf/2308.15651.

 The Online Appendix is available at: https://sites.google.com/view/fade-www24/home.

+The offical code DOI: https://doi.org/10.5281/zenodo.10669096.